 Computers for Public Use

 Public computers are available on a first-come, first-served basis.
 Library card holders may use the computers for three hours each day.
 If you do not have a library card, you can obtain a single use visitor card (must have photo id) and use the computers for 30 minutes.
 Public computers have Internet Explorer and Chrome for web browsing and Microsoft Office 2010 (Word, Excel and PowerPoint).
 Files you create may be saved to your USB flash drive.
 Files cannot be saved to a CD or DVD disk.

 Coin-operated black and white photocopiers are available for public use.
 Copies are 15 cents per page for letter and legal size copies.
 The photocopiers accept nickels, dimes, quarters and $1 bills.

 Donations of Used Items

-The Library welcomes your donation of gently used books, CDs, DVDs and audio cassettes.
+The Library welcomes your donation of gently used books, CDs, and DVDs.
 Donations are accepted at the Reference desk.
 We do not accept books with water damage, mold, mildew, missing pages or missing covers.
 We do not accept magazines, textbooks, encyclopedias, medical books, condensed books, or library discards.
 All donations become the property of the Library.

 A large selection of paperback books is available on the honor system.
 These books are checked out at the Circulation desk, but do not have a specific due date.
 Return them when you are finished.